Toupée: Humor

 Toupées have a long and often humorous history in Western culture.
 The toupée is a regular butt of jokes in many media, with a typical toupée joke focusing on the wearer's inability to recognize how ineffective the toupée is in concealing their baldness.
 An early instance of "toupée humor" was an illustration by George Cruikshank in "The Comic Almanack" in 1837, in which he drew the effect of a strong wind, with a man's toupée whipped from his head.

 In the 20th century, toupées were a source of humor in virtually all forms of media, including cartoons, films, radio and television.
 In the 21st century, toupées continue to be a source for humor, with a variety of internet sites devoted to toupées, with a special emphasis on suspected celebrity hairpiece wearers.
 Also, toupée is a homophone of "to pay" and has been used in many jokes.

 Thaddeus Stevens, famed 19th-century U.S. Congressman and abolitionist, was known for his humor and wit.
 On one occasion while in the Capitol, a woman requested a lock of his hair (collecting locks of hair was common at this time).
 Since he was bald and wearing a toupée, he ripped it off and gave it to her.

-There was a long-running gag in the Morecambe & Wise Show about Ernie Wise's wig; in reality he had a full head of hair.